Cailiangzhe/CP3102/landed-app/docs/official-resources.md

 ## Purpose

 This document records verified official resources for the Landed web app.
-Each link should be checked before use and reviewed again before each intake.
+Each link must be checked before use and reviewed before each new intake.
 Landed is a navigator, not an authority.
-It links students to official sources rather than replacing them.

 ---

 ## Before Arrival

-### Student’s Pass / IPA Documents
+### Student's Pass / IPA Documents

 **Stage:** Before Arrival
 **Official Source:**
 **URL:**
 **Why Students Need It:**
 **Plain-English Summary:**
-**Last Verified:** 2026-06-XX
+**Last Verified:** 2026-06-13
-**Notes / Risk:** Avoid giving legal or visa advice.
-Link directly to the official source.
+**Notes / Risk:** Link directly to the official source.
+Do not provide visa advice.

 ### Accommodation Preparation